ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 ii.
 Continuous Auto-Focus

-d) In Mission Planner, navigate to INITIAL SETUP -> CAMERA GIMBAL and
-       change the SHUTTER drop-down menu to “RELAY”
+d) In Mission Planner, navigate to INITIAL SETUP -> CAMERA GIMBAL and change the SHUTTER drop-down menu to “RELAY”

 .. image:: ../../../images/CTimage13.png
+    :width: 450px

 NOTE: You can play around with the “Duration” values to increase or decrease the responsiveness of the shutter command.
 With the Sony A6000, a duration of 1/10\ :sup:`th` of a Second functions perfectly.

-e) Proceed to the CONFIG/TUNING -> EXTENDED TUNING screen in Mission
-       Planner and change the CH7 OPT to “Camera Trigger”.
+e) Proceed to the CONFIG/TUNING -> EXTENDED TUNING screen in Mission Planner and change the CH7 OPT to “Camera Trigger”.
 This will be necessary if you intend to use your remote controls CH7 to trigger the camera in addition to having the flight controller trigger the camera.

 .. image:: ../../../images/CTimage14.png
+    :width: 450px

-f) Navigate to the FULL PARAMETER LIST under the main

-    CONFIG/TUNING tab and locate the “CAM\_TRIG\_TYPE” parameter.
+f) Navigate to the FULL PARAMETER LIST under the main CONFIG/TUNING tab and locate the “CAM\_TRIG\_TYPE” parameter.
 This parameter must show as 1 for “RELAY”.
 If it is not set to 1, change this parameter to 1 before proceeding to the next step.

 .. image:: ../../../images/CTimage15.png
+    :width: 450px

 g) Scroll down through the parameters until you get to “RELAY\_PIN”.
-       Here you will want to set the “RELAY\_PIN” parameter to match the

-    AUX Port you have connected the shutter release cable to.
+Here you will want to set the “RELAY\_PIN” parameter to match the AUX Port you have connected the shutter release cable to.
 Since we have connected the cable to AUX1 on a Pixhawk, we need to change the “RELAY\_PIN” parameter to “50” (50:Pixhawk AUXOUT1).
 If you are connecting to an APM, then you will need to change this parameter to “13”.

 .. image:: ../../../images/CTimage16.png
+    :width: 450px

-h) Now that the required parameters have been changed, click on
+h) Now that the required parameters have been changed, click on “WRITE PARAMS”

-    “WRITE PARAMS”

 .. image:: ../../../images/CTimage17.png
+    :width: 450px

 **Step 3:** Testing the Remote Shutter Cable and Flight Controller

 Now that the cable has been modified and connected to the Pixhawk/APM which has been setup to trigger the camera via relay, let’s test it.

-a) Navigate back to the FLIGHT DATA Screen and right click on the map to
-       select “TRIGGER CAMERA NOW”
+a) Navigate back to the FLIGHT DATA Screen and right click on the map to select “TRIGGER CAMERA NOW”

 .. image:: ../../../images/CTimage18.png
+    :width: 450px

 Once clicked, you should hear or see the camera expose.
 If the camera does not expose, check the following:

 -  Correct Orientation of cables (ie, Shutter Wire is connected to the SIGNAL pin on the correct port of the flight controller and Ground is connected to Ground)
 -  Camera is On and not in an Error State
 -  Camera lens is not too close to an object which may cause it to be unable to autofocus and expose

 If you still are not getting the camera to expose and all of the above-mentioned check points are not a problem, then you may want to